pedro-lucas-bravo/human_swarm_examples/python/sysmus25_workshop/README.md

 At this point you are ready for the workshop, where more details will be provided.
 However, you can try some features that you will find in every example as described below.

 ### Example: HS_systems/template

+If you run successfully this example, you are also able to perform real-time changes in the behavior of the agents in the following way:

 [IN CONSTRUCTION]